Accessibility Checklist: Animations and Motion

 Sudden movements can be jarring; opt for gentle fade-ins or slow transitions.
 Keep animation speeds moderate (0.3s–1s) for a comfortable experience.

 Hover-triggered animations should not disappear too quickly.
-People using assistive tech should have enough time to interact with animated elements.
+People using assistive technology should have enough time to interact with animated elements.

 Use real user feedback to refine animations.
 Simulate reduced motion settings to verify animations respect user preferences.